As the CEO of your company, there may come a situation where you need to implement customer success. You have two options to choose from-

-Studies show 70%–90% of a customer’s lifetime value is generated via renewals, cross-sells, and up-sells.
+Studies show that 70%–90% of a customer’s lifetime value is generated via renewals, cross-sells, and up-sells.
 With the help of Customer success, you’ll understand your customer goals better.
 It will also help you identify and convert valuable up-sell and cross-sell opportunities.
 By this, you’ll create a deep association between your customers’ success and your product.

 Customer success increases customer predictability by giving you insight into developing issues.
 Without a customer success perspective, you are just looking at an outcome.
 With a customer success focus, you can uncover drivers of that outcome, which will help you with recurring revenue predictability and capacity planning.

 A good customer success strategy helps you to have customers who readily recommend and refer to your service and also provide testimonials.
 This goodwill and third-party validation helps you accelerate acquisition velocity, grow market share, lower overall CAC, and sometimes helps you open the door for new market development.

 Collecting feedback is an important part of the process.
 Feedbacks give you an idea about how your service is performing and what improvements you need to do.
 Because the relationship is one-on-one, CSMs are often privy to crucial feedback which — when used appropriately — can result in valuable changes to the product.

 What happens if you outsource customer success

 Outsourcing customer success has its own pros and cons.
 Very often, many customer-facing business functions get outsourced.
 Outsourced customer support is extremely common, technical teams are often used on a contract basis, and even sales gets accomplished by outside teams.